Impact of axonal delay on structure development in a multi-layered network: Discussion

-\fig{\ref{fig:delCoeffAB_velocity}}D shows a frequency domain plot of an exponential \gls{psp} to allow comparison with the mean delay function.
-The \gls{psp} time constants were chosen to reflect the effective membrane time constant, which is shorter than the membrane time constant due to the neuron becoming more leaky as more synaptic channels open with increased activity \citep{BurMefGra03}.
-The figure shows plots for effective time constants between $0.1\si{\milli\second}$ and $10\si{\milli\second}$.
-It is immediately evident that, for longer effective time constants, the impact of propagation delay is to attenuate high frequencies that are not present in the signal after it has been convolved with the \gls{psp}.
-However, for shorter effective time constants or for neurons that incur a longer radial propagation time, propagation delay can significantly attenuate frequencies that are present in the covaried input to the post-synaptic neuron.
-Therefore, the effective time constant of each should enable the processing of similar scales of temporal information.
-This is indeed the situation in the retina, where time constants at the periphery have been found to be up to twice as long as those in the fovea, where neurons are much more densely packed \citep{SinHooBauOkaWonRie17}.
+A general \gls{psp} with a finite time course was introduced, which was interpreted as spreading the probability of a spike over a finite period and thus low-pass filtering the input.
+The values of the \gls{psp} time constants were chosen to reflect the effective membrane time constant, which is shorter than the passive membrane time constant due to the neuron becoming more leaky as more synaptic channels open with increased activity \citep{BurMefGra03}.
+Where the \gls{psp} has a lower cut-off frequency than the effective cut-off frequency imposed by propagation delay, differences in the synaptic connectivity radius and inter-laminar distance had negligible effect on the frequency spectra of the postsynaptic neuron's activity.
+Consequently, differences in neural activity resulting from propagation delay became minimal in these circumstances.
+Thus, the \gls{psp} can play an important role in standardising the frequency spectra of neural activity in the presence of differing propagation delay properties amongst neurons.
+Conversely, where propagation delay has a longer effective time constant than that of the \gls{psp} and, therefore, a lower cut-off frequency, propagation delay can significantly attenuate frequencies that are present after convolution with the \gls{psp}.
+Therefore, the effective time constant of each enables the processing of similar scales of temporal information.
+These results can apply to any topographical multi-layered network, and is seen in the retina, where time constants at the periphery have been found to be up to twice as long as those in the fovea, where neurons are much more densely packed \citep{SinHooBauOkaWonRie17}.